Saavedroo/DF-5e-Dungeon-Converter/README.md

 5. Do not generate the dungeon.
 Instead download the preview on the right.
 Give it the name you want.

-6. Put the new image in the scripts folder.
+6. Put the new image in this folder.

 7. From a terminal or powershell, navigate to the newly created folder containing the .py files.